-If you make the trip to Malta, and take some time to take in the capital Valletta, then there is one area you must stop by, the Upper Barrakka Gardens!
+If you make the trip to Malta, and take some time to in the capital Valletta, then there is one area you must stop by, the Upper Barrakka Gardens.
 The highest point of the city and its walls, containing not just history and ceremony, but magnificent panoramas.

 Looking out over the balcony the panorama is quite stunning indeed.
 Out over the grand harbour one way.
 And straight in front you get to see over the cities of Senglea and Vittoriosa with their great forts.
 This view is a big attraction for visitors and locals alike.
 Having come from the narrow streets of the city itself to open expansive sea, architectural and historic scenery.

 Back through the archways you come upon the actual gardened area so to speak.
-The area is buzzing with people enjoying the sunshine or taking a walk away from the centre.
+The area is buzzing with people enjoying the sunshine or taking a walk away from the city centre.
 All about you, within the views, are memorials, sculptures, plaques and statues.
-Many from Malta’s military past but there are more easily recognisable faces too including a bust of Sir Winston Churchill.
+Many from Malta’s military past but there are more easily recognisable faces as well, including a bust of Sir Winston Churchill.

 To get to them I took the simple way, I strolled out from Valletta’s city centre.
 However if you are down on the waterfront you could, take the many… and many more steps up to the top.
 I believe a lift is in place too.